SELF GUIDED AUDIO TOURS HAWAII

 The walk to the water takes you through a beautiful jungle trail.

-Nakalele Blowhole
+13. Nakalele Blowhole

 blowholeNakalele Blowhole, a featured stop on Shaka Guide's West Maui Coastline Tour

-DRIVING NOTICE: After you’ve visited Nakalele Blowhole, the road begins to wind along coastal cliffs without guardrails.
-At some points the road is one lane and there are no pullover spots sometimes along cliffs.
+At some points, the road is only one lane with no pullover spots along sheer cliffs.
 This means you or the other driver will have to reverse to find a pullover spot.

 We provide this turnaround option on the tour and will guide you back with audio narration and directions.

-Approximate time: 30 minutes
+• Approximate time: 30 minutes

 Besides this endangered plant, the trail also has some nice ocean views and interesting rock formations.
+For trail details, check out AllTrails ‘Ohai Loop Trail.

-Olivine Pool & Bellstone Rock
+15. Olivine Pool & Bellstone Rock

 olivine poolImage from Flickr by

-Approximate time: 40 minutes
+• Approximate time: 40 minutes

 The Olivine Pools are large tidepools right by the ocean’s edge.
+They do require a short, moderate hike to reach.

-Please use proper judgment in a spot like this.
 Located near the parking lot for Olivine Pools is the giant ‘Bellstone Rock’ which supposedly makes a noise like a bell when struck in the right place.

-Kahakuloa Town Food Stops
+16. Kahakuloa Town Food Stops

-Approximate time: 20 minutes
+• Approximate time: 20 minutes

 At this point, you might be ready for a snack.
 There are a couple of food options here in the little town of Kahakuloa.

+If you’re craving a smoothie, oftentimes the Bruddah Chic food stand is open.
 It’s a great local spot with a killer view of Kahakuloa Head, the town, and the bay.

 A little further down the road, you can also check out Julia’s, with her legendary banana bread.

-This is a nice place for a refreshing pitstop and a snack.
+Kahakuloa is a nice place for a refreshing pitstop and a snack.

-Windy Road through Green Meadows
+18. Windy Road Through Green Meadows

-Approximate time: 1 hour
+• Approximate time: 1 hour

-From here just relax and drive carefully as we tell you some stories about the area while you meander down country roads through beautiful green pasture land with occasional cliff views.
+From here, just relax and drive carefully as we tell you some stories about the area while you meander down country roads through beautiful green pasture land with occasional cliff views.

 Enjoy the drive and take it slow.